cityos-work/cityos-dev/index.md

 #### Virtual City

-Virtual cities are simulated cities created in a virtual environment, often for entertainment or educational purposes.
+The **Virtual City** is a simulated ecosystem created in a virtual environment, often for entertainment or educational purposes.

 [Contact Us]: /pages/contact.html "Contact Us"